History 4 Two

 Examining History and History in the Making

-Most Popular Excerpts
+Watch Popular Excerpts Below!

 My love for oral history began in December of 2020.
 While preparing for a LACAH mock trial regarding a Nazi propagandist, I had the opportunity to hear Mr. Jurek Rotenberg, a Holocaust survivor, speak about his experiences.
 Reflecting on our conversation, I realized that what he described was uniquely vivid and personal.
 Oral history conveys perspectives and emotions that one cannot learn from textbooks.
 So, I decided to reach out to experts, historians, and tangential participants to deep dive into historical injustices, in hopes of avoiding the same mistakes again.